The Finzi Window

 Thou art my joy.

-This window was engraved by Simon, Laurence Whistler’s son and regular collaborator.
-It is typical of his work in its use of musical and decorative motifs rather than the landscape imagery favoured by his father.
+This window, made in 1996, was engraved by Simon, Laurence Whistler’s son and regular collaborator.
+Laurence designed the image, favouring musical and decorative motifs rather than the landscape imagery used in the earlier window.
 Both styles are visible in the Whistlers’ collaboration on the Finzi Bowl.

 A Note on Sir Laurence Whistler CBE